 The castle suffered severe damage during the Thirty Years' War (1618–1648) under successive Imperial, Saxon, and Swedish occupations because of its strategic importance.
 During the Seven Years' War (1756–1763) the castle was again besieged and captured by Austrian and Prussian armies, resulting in further destruction.
 Stabilization repairs were also carried out.

 The castle area is divided into two parts, which are connected by an arched bridge that spans a natural moat.
 Still remaining from the earliest period of construction are an irregular oblong section of the palace, its connecting monumental round tower, and a smaller tower that guarded the castle entrance.
 Semi-round bastions fortify the structure.

 A single castle with two connected sections was an unusual architectural style for the period in which Střekov Castle was built.
 The structure’s bastions are also a rare feature.
-Inspired by French examples, Střekov Castle’s bastions are perhaps the first example of this type of defensive architecture in Bohemia.
+Inspired by French examples, Střekov Castle’s bastions are perhaps the first illustration of this type of defensive architecture in Bohemia.

 Like other Lobkowicz properties, Střekov Castle was confiscated by the Nazi regime and later by the Communist government.
 The property was restituted to the family in the early 1990s.